sandeepb020/Amazon-Automation-test/README.md

 # Amazon-Automation-test

-Automation oof Amazon e-commerce website using Selenium and Java Framework creation with Logging and Extent Reports Integrated with Maven and CICD tool - Jenkins
+Automation oof Amazon e-commerce website using Selenium and Java.<br>
+Framework creation with Logging and Extent Reports<br>
+Integrated with Maven and CICD tool - Jenkins